Management Information Systems

 Career Opportunities

+MIS professionals play a key role in an organization by managing various types of technology and information systems to increase the effectiveness and efficiency of the organization.
 As an MIS specialist, one might choose a job in business, education, research, agriculture, or government.
-This work may be in areas such as systems analysis, management information processing, database, telecommunications/networks, software systems, simulation models, design and development of new computer systems or management.
+This work may be in the technology-oriented areas such as systems analysis, database management, telecommunications/networks, and design and development of new computer systems, or in the business analytics areas such as data science and business data analysis.
 The Federal Bureau of Labor Statistics expects job opportunities in information systems to be a very attractive career path in the foreseeable future.

 High School Preparation